Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 * Testing the responsiveness of the web app.
     * As an outcome I added a number of media queries in order to ensure the website is still user friendly on different screen sizes.
     * I used Bootstrap to ensure I have reactive columns on different screen sizes.
-* Testing the css is targeting the relevant html code.
+* Testing that the css is targeting the relevant html code.
     * As an outcome the webiste is responsive on all screen sizes.
 * Console Debugging
     * As an outcome I was able to see whether my Javascript functions were being called and were executing properly by displaying a console.log value in my console.
-    * I noted that a Favicon was missing and was able to fix this with adding a favicon script and images.
+    * I noted that a Favicon was missing and was able to fix this by adding a favicon script and images.

 ## Manual Testing